 Create a design

 Many variables will determine the success of your sales — a key piece being the design printed on your merch.
 That's why every detail of your design matters.
 Awkward fonts or unflattering colors can seriously hurt your sales stats for an otherwise successful product.
-Join our Senior Graphic Designer, Matt, as he walks through best practices for your design choices.
+Here are our tips and best practices for your design choices.

 Bold is Always Better